Category: Blog

 Last month, Doctoral Candidate 10, Mncedisi Taala, presented and defended his PhD proposal titled “How Can We Devise a More Sustainable Food Production System Building on Traditional Ecological Knowledge” to the History Department at the University of Botswana.The presentation forms part of the AGRI-DRY project’s ongoing effort to share its research with a wide range…

-• Unearthing Stories from Castellaccio di Lentini
+• Unearthing stories from Castellaccio di Lentini

 Written by – Kayla Mac Conachie This September, I joined the excavation at Castellaccio di Lentini (Sicily) — an incredible experience uncovering traces of past communities while surrounded by olive trees, Mount Etna, and Sicilian sunsets.
 Mount Etna is around 70 km to the north of the excavation.
 From early mornings under golden skies to…